UMS-Wright Preparatory School: UMS-Wright Preparatory School

 In 1988, University Military School and Julius T Wright School for Girls followed the trend of many other single-gender schools around the country and combined to form the co-educational UMS-Wright Preparatory School.
 Dr. Tony Havard, a member of the UMS English faculty, was named the headmaster and is now the current president of the school.

 Description

 Structure

 The school has a three-level structure: the Lower School (K-3 through 4th grade), the Middle school (5th grade through 8th grade), and the Upper School (9th grade through 12th grade).

 The UMS-Wright Arts Building that is used for Fine Art, Drama, Chorus, and Band Classes.

 Campus

 Located on Campus are five Lower School buildings, two middle school buildings, and one high school building.
 All three have separate offices and principals.
 The campus also houses two full-size gymnasiums, a weight training facility, and an athletic training facility.
 The football stadium, Cooper Stadium, is surrounded by a four-hundred meter track.
 Also located on Campus are two multi-purpose fields, a twenty-five-meter swimming pool, a baseball field, and a softball field.

+Graduation

+The attire for the graduation ceremony is gender specific for graduating seniors.
+Female students are required to wear white dresses and carry bouquets.
+Male students wear the traditional black caps and gowns.